mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 \column
 ### Plot Hooks
 1. **The Journal Hunt:** The Blackwood journals could prove useful—or dangerous.
 Finding them means exploring haunted Raven's Keep.
-2. **The Curse Investigation:** Understanding the Blackwood curse might help with Lord Shadows—or might make things worse.
+2. **The Curse Investigation:** Understanding the Blackwood curse might help with the Blackwood heir—or might make things worse.
 3. **The Patron's Return:** The Whispering Patron is becoming more active, seeking new vessels among the Blackwoods.
 4. **The Ghosts' Justice:** The families Garrett destroyed want revenge.
 Their spirits are stirring.
 5. **The Cure's Cost:** Someone discovers the ritual to end the curse.
 Is anyone willing to pay the price?